 Being a snowboarding freak and loving Canada as much as I do after spending more than half a year on a few trips to this country, this one comes without saying.

 And I could also mention Calgary or Edmonton here if I had been there already, because I know I am going to fall for them when I head to Alberta but for now, Vancouver will do.

 Often rated very high in the ranking of the world’s best cities to live in and located on a hell of a setting very near the Canadian Rockies – hello Whistler, Banff, Jasper and more!, it also features an amazing coastline with Vancouver Island and its capital, the European Victoria, nearby as well.
 Finally, the diversity one can find in its streets is outstanding.

-I lived a month in Lynn Valley, North Van (North Vancouver) in 2009 and the memories of finding a second hand bike in Vancouver with Kijiji, exploring the stunning natural surroundings of the city with its magnificent trees, pending bridges and bears!
+I lived a month in Lynn Valley, North Van (North Vancouver) in 2009, and the memories of finding a second-hand bike in Vancouver with Kijiji, exploring the stunning natural surroundings of the city with its magnificent trees, pending bridges, and bears!
 As well as roaming around Stanley park are still very vivid.

 Three different trips in the last four years have been enough to realize I am profoundly in love with the German capital.
-Digital nomads’ hub in Europe, young and dynamic, still pretty affordable, featuring an amazing night scene, with tasty eats all over the place, so much history behind every wall, well-defined seasons, german engineered connections that are close to perfection and right on the gravity center of Europe, it is the perfect spot to live if you are looking forward to explore the old continent.
+Digital nomads’ hub in Europe, young and dynamic, still pretty affordable, featuring an amazing night scene, with tasty eats all over the place, so much history behind every wall, well-defined seasons, german engineered connections that are close to perfection and right on the gravity center of Europe, it is the perfect spot to live if you are looking forward to exploring the old continent.

 But my personal and favorite reason here is that people living there just mind their own business or at least that is the impression I got.
 And that is already something.
 Coming from a little town where everybody knows everybody and judging and gossiping are big pass times, I really appreciate that no one minds how you dress or what you do.
 Sweet.